The New Pollution

 "The New Pollution" is a song by American musician Beck, released in February 1997 by DGC Records as the third single from his fifth album, Odelay (1996).
 It was written by Beck with John King and Michael Simpson, and produced by Beck with Dust Brothers.
 The song samples "Venus" by Joe Thomas.
 In the US, "The New Pollution" peaked at number 78 on the Billboard Hot 100 and number nine on the Billboard Alternative Airplay chart.
-In Europe, it was a top-10 hit in Iceland, peaking at number nine.
+In Europe, it was a top-10 hit in Iceland, peaking at number nine, and is his highest-charting song in the UK.
 The music video for the song was directed by Beck himself.

 Critical reception

 Retrospectively, Justin Chadwick from Albumism named "The New Pollution" one of the "unequivocal standouts" of the Odelay album, describing it as "buoyant" and "exhilarating, pop-friendly fare".
 David Stubbs from Melody Maker felt the song "is as near to anthemic as Beck gets.
 Nicking the bassline from The Beatles' 'Taxman', it's shot through with a recurring children's TV piccolo motif and wailing sax.
 Again, interesting and clever, rather than uplifting or inspirational."
 A reviewer from Music Week gave it four out of five, adding, "Similar to 'Devils Haircut' in execution, this mellow outing from Odelay should follow its predecessor into the Top 30."
 Music Week editor Alan Jones called it a gem, adding, "Like the hit 'Devils Haircut', it sounds very tongue in cheek and combines the psychedelic swirl of The Beatles' 'Within You, Without You' with the bass line from 'Taxman', although it doesn't really sound like a Beatles record.
 It does have their freshness and is very commercial and is sure to score."
 David Sinclair from The Times viewed it as a "sneaky re-working of that old 'Taxman' riff."